Dacada/thirty/BOGLE/exporter.md

 # Format of my custom data format: BOGLE (version 0)

 BOGLE meaning Blender to OpenGL Exporter.

-The extension is .bgl :)
+The extension is .bgl

-All numbers are little-endian encoded.
+All data is little-endian encoded.
 All matrices are in column-major order.

-There's one header, then for each object an object header and object data.
-And then the object tree.
-Then information about the lights and cameras.
+The following shows the overall structure of the file:

 ```
-HEADER
+FILE HEADER

+CAMERA DATA
+GLOBAL AMBIENT LIGHT

-OBJECT 1 HEADER
+GEOMETRY 1 HEADER
-OBJECT 1 DATA
+GEOMETRY 1 DATA
-OBJECT 2 HEADER
-OBJECT 2 DATA
 ...
-OBJECT N HEADER
+GEOMETRY N HEADER
+GEOMETRY N DATA

+MATERIAL 1 DATA
+...
+MATERIAL N DATA

+LIGHT 1 DATA
+...
-OBJECT N DATA
+LIGHT N DATA

+INSTANCE DEFINITIONS
-OBJECT TREE
+SCENE TREE
-CAMERA
-LIGHTS
-GLOBAL AMBIENT LIGHT
-MATERIALS
-OBJECT'S MATERIALS
 ```

+## Nomenclature

+Type sizes are given in C, similar to the `stdint.h` header file.
+Floating point numbers are always 4 byte floats.

+For example, an unsigned 8 bit integer would be given as `uint8`, and `float` always stands for a 4 byte floating point number.

+As specified above, everything is little-endian encoded.

 ## Header

-* `5` bytes -> File Signature ("BOGLE" 0x42 0x4f 0x47 0x4c 0x45)
+* `5 uint8` -> File Signature ("BOGLE" 0x42 0x4f 0x47 0x4c 0x45)

-* `1` byte -> Version number (Version 0, so zero).
+* `1 uint8` -> Version number.
 Unsigned.

+* `1 uint32` -> Number of geometries defined.

-* `4` bytes -> Number of objects defined.
-Unsigned.
+* `1 uint32` -> Number of materials defined.

-* `4` bytes -> Number of lights defined.
-Unsigned.
+* `1 uint32` -> Number of lights defined.

-* `4` bytes -> Number of materials defined.
-Unsigned.
+* `1 uint32` -> Number of object instances defined.

+## Camera

+One and only one object instance should be assigned as the camera.

+* `1 uint32` -> Screen width.
+(Blender: Output properties -> Resolution X)

+* `1 uint32` -> Screen height.
+(Blender: Output properties -> Resolution Y)

+* `1 float` -> Near clip.
+(Blender: Camera's Object Data Properties -> Clip
+  Start)

+* `1 float` -> Far clip.
+(Blender: Camera's Object Data Properties -> Clip End)

+* `1 floar` -> Field of View (radians) (Blender: Camera's Object Data Properties -> Field of View)

+## Global Ambient Light

+In Blender, this is the world's color.

+* `4 float` -> Color to add as global ambient light when shading.

-## Object header
+## Geometry header

+Each geometry should be assigned to one or more objects.

-* `4` bytes -> The number of vertices in the object. `vertlen` Unsigned.
-Can be 0 for objects with no geometry.
+* `1 uint32` -> `vertlen` The number of vertices in the object.

-* `4` bytes -> The number of indices in the object. `indlen` Unsigned.
-Can be 0 for objects with no geometry.
+* `1 uint32` -> `indlen` The number of indices in the object.

-## Object data
+## Geometry data

-* `32` bytes -> The name of the object.
-31 characters at most for the name, with the last being a 0 to mark end of string.
-Examples: `SOME_NAME\0 ` or `THIS_IS_A_VEERY_VEERY_LOONG_NAME\0`.
-Characters after the 0 if any can be whatever.

-* `vertlen*14*4` bytes -> The vertex data, more on that below.
-Floats.
-Can be empty if `vertlen` is 0.
+* `vertlen vertices` -> The vertex data, more on that below.

-* `indlen*4` bytes -> The index data.
-Unsigned integers.
-Can be empty is `indlen` is 0.
+* `indlen uint32` -> The index data.

-* `12` bytes -> Translation vector of the object.

-* `12` bytes -> Rotation axis of the object.

-* `4` bytes -> Rotation angle of the object.

-* `12` bytes -> Scale vector of the object.

 ### Vertices